-"No intelligent educated person believes that Noah built an ark and saved the animals two by two.
+"Some people no longer believe that Noah built an ark and saved the animals two by two.
 But it is a useful parable.
 It teaches of the destructiveness of the corruption of human greed and lust.
 Of course our "sins," including the original sin of corruption of social instinct for personal gain, are self destructive.
-We don't need a god to wreak vengeance.
-We're doing it to ourselves." - A. G. Kaiser (b.
+We don't need a god to wreak vengeance by drowning or other means of destroying our home world.
+We're doing it to ourselves."

+- A. G. Kaiser (b.
 1946 -)